 Those looking for some adults-only time should head to Serenity Bay on the northwest end of the island, where you can rent a private cabana and enjoy an open-air massage.
 The activities are spread over 55 developed acres, and trams take cruise passengers from place to place.

 Royal Caribbean and Celebrity cruise ships anchor off CocoCay and tender passengers to the Bahamian island, owned by Royal Caribbean Cruises.
-Also known as Little Stirrup Cay, the 140-acre isle gives passengers a fun-filled beach break — and then some.
+The 140-acre isle gives passengers a fun-filled beach break — and then some.
 Nature lovers can hike trails that run the length and width of the island.
 Back in (and on) the water, activities include a floating playground, plus scuba diving, snorkeling, kayaking, parasailing, and wave runner tours.
 A must-do is a plunge down the tallest waterslide in North America.

 Royal Caribbean's Western Caribbean sailings stop at Labadee, a 260-acre peninsula on Haiti’s northern coast.
 Adventure-seekers won’t get bored during their visit: Shore excursions range from the world’s longest overwater zip line to a 30 mph Alpine roller coaster, to the floating trampolines and water slides at Arawak Aqua Park.

 Those looking for a more relaxing day can unwind in a private seaside cabana or shop for local crafts at the Artisan’s Market.
 Even the line’s largest ships dock right at the pier, allowing for easy access on and off the ship.